axelvaldez/radical-companies/_posts/Posts/2022-09-12-disentangling-investments.markdown

  <img
   src="/assets/img/ins-and-outs-vcs.svg"
   width="70%"
   alt="A circle with three arrows going in, representing inputs.
-From top to bottom, they are 'Market Fit' service or product, Promises,  ">
+From top to bottom, 1) 'Market Fit' service or product, 2) High hopes and enthusiasm, and 3) Early clients.
+The outputs are, from top to bottom, 1) Seed or A-round high risk cash, 2) A pool of (non-voting) shares for early employees, 3) term sheet, and 4) Board of Directors seat for each investor.">
 </div>

  <table>